SEE OUR BOB AND ALMEADY CHISUM JONES EXHIBIT BY CLICKING ‘EXHIBITS’ ON THE HOME PAGE. SEE JONES PHOTOS IN OUR PHOTO GALLERY, YEARS 1860 TO 1970

 BOB IS SET FREE

-In Texas, Bob herded sheep for his father.
-After the war, Bob later told his children, his father set him free on a hill southeast of their farm (perhaps in present-day Westlake).
-Leazer returned to Arkansas.
+In Texas during the Civil War, Bob herded sheep for his father.
+After the war, Bob told his children, his father set him free on a hill southeast of their farm (perhaps in present-day Westlake).
+Leazer returned to Arkansas to live with his white family.
 Looking to earn money in hardscrabble post-war Texas, Bob signed on with trail drives heading to railheads in Kansas.
 Bud Daggett, whose uncle was called “The Father of Fort Worth,” became a good friend.

 In the 1870 census, Bob, his mother and sisters were listed by name, a first for African Americans.
 About that time, Bob bought land in eastern Denton County to start a cattle and farming operation.
 He later told his children that he was drawn to the land because it was on Denton Creek (water for his stock) and had lots of trees (to provide shade for cattle and for firewood).